 In these days we are studying together 2 Timothy chapter 3 and we’re looking at verses 15 to 17.
 We have been going through 2 Timothy for a number of months and we’ve stopped to rest a while, if you will, at verses 15 to 17 and dig a bit more deeply into their truths.
-And I thought this morning that it would be fitting again for us to continue our study and try as we can in the brief time we have to dig a little bit deeply into the elements that we are calling the work of the Word.
+And I thought this morning that it would be fitting again for us to continue our study and try, as we can in the brief time we have, to dig a little bit deeply into the elements that we are calling “The Work of the Word.”

 Let me read our text to you, beginning in verse 15.
 “And that from childhood you have known the sacred writings which are able to give you the wisdom that leads to salvation through faith which is in Christ Jesus.
-All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness that the man of God may be adequate, equipped for every good work.”
+All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work.”
 There is no other place in the New Testament where the work of the Word is so concisely spoken of.
 And we have been noting that there are five things that the Word of God does.
 It provides salvation, according to verse 15; in verse 16, teaching, reproof, correction and training.

 Scripture is sufficient.
 It does not need any help.
-That is why Jude tells us to earnestly contend for the once for all delivered to the saints faith.
-That Scripture which was once at one point in time delivered to the saints, the once for all delivered to the saints faith, Jude 3.
+That is why Jude tells us to earnestly contend for the once for all delivered to the saints, faith.
+That Scripture which was once at one point in time delivered to the saints, the once for all delivered to the saints, faith, Jude 3.
 We must fight for that.
-We must contend for that because anyone who comes along with a false belief system will do one of two things, twist, pervert, attack the Scripture or...and sometimes they do both...add to the Scripture.
+We must contend for that.
+Because anyone who comes along with a false belief system will do one of two things, twist, pervert, attack the Scripture or – and sometimes they do both – add to the Scripture.
 You can usually tell a false religious system by the fact that it comes up with new and novel interpretations of Scripture and also adds to Scripture, as if the Scripture in itself was not adequate, was not sufficient.

 For example, the Mormons have decided that the Scripture is not able to stand on its own and they want to add the Book of Mormon and the Doctrines and Covenants and things like that.
 Christian Science wants to add Science and Health and Key to the Scriptures.
 And all the various cults add to Scripture the writings of the leaders of the various cults.
 Even the contemporary Charismatic Movement today is basically built on additional revelation.
 Jesus is speaking to people, you hear folks say that the Lord told them this, the Lord told them that, God told them this, the Lord spoke to them and said such and such.
 False systems of belief and cults usually have writings and revelations in addition to Scripture.
 And the underlying assumption is that Scripture in and of itself is not adequate, is not adequate.